WORKSHOPS4GIRLS

 Share your story

 Share your story with other scouts, kids at your school, people in your city or state!
-Get a write up in the newspaper like these scouts did.
+Get a write up in the newspaper like some of the Cadettes featured here.

 Need inspiration ?